LunarG/gfxreconstruct/USAGE_desktop.md

                         Used with captures that include multiple surfaces.
 Default is -1 (render to all surfaces).
   --sync                Synchronize after each queue submission with vkQueueWaitIdle.
+  --remove-unsupported  Remove unsupported extensions and features from instance
+                        and device creation parameters.
   -m <mode>             Enable memory translation for replay on GPUs with memory
                         types that are not compatible with the capture GPU's memory types.
 Available modes are: